Censlab/UTC-1122/README.md

 - C  - Common contact
 - NC - Normally closed.
 Connect your device between this terminal and terminal 'C' to obtain ON > OFF operation
 ```

+Finally, here is what this timer looks like once assembled.